 Seattle grew rapidly in the late 20th century.
 The Columbia Center was built in 1985 and Westlake Center opened in 1988.
 The Odyssey Maritime Discovery Center opened in 1998.
 Benaroya Hall also opened in 1998.
 So did Pacific Place Shopping Center.

-The Experience Music Project Museum was founded in 2000.
+The Museum of Pop Culture was founded in 2000.
 Central Library was built in 2004.
 It was designed by the Dutch architect Rem Koolhaas.
-The Olympic Sculpture Park opened in 2007. n Today Seattle is a flourishing city.
+The Olympic Sculpture Park opened in 2007.
+Today Seattle is a flourishing city.

 In 2018 the population of Seattle was 730,000.